mnr/writing-wip/kwak-anthology.md

 “I can get a privacy exemption if necessary,” says Araci.
 “So, Robin, shall we be real?”

-The puppet looks away, then reshapes it’s features.
+The puppet looks away, then reshapes its features.
 Araci recognizes this new face as Robin from Dakota’s videos.

 “We wondered where you were,” says Araci.
 “Hiding after someone dies from an explosion is suspicious - wouldn’t you agree?”